leighmcculloch/leighmcculloch.com/source/content/posts/2020/filtering-github-notifications-in-gmail/index.md

 date = 2020-11-04
 +++

 GitHub sends notifications about _everything_.
 This is great, but also noisy.
 The good news is we can wrangle it with a few filters.
-The filters below are geared for Gmail and for making use of Gmail's Important feature where important mail is flagged and can be grouped separately when Gmail is configured with the `Priority Inbox` inbox type.
+The filters below are geared for Gmail and make use of Gmail's Important feature, where important mail is flagged and grouped separately when Gmail is configured with the `Priority Inbox` inbox type.

-Using these filters we will see notifications that are important to us, such as review requests, mentions, and comments on issues we are involved in, flagged as important.
-Notifications that are the result of us being subscribed to a repository will still end up in the inbox but not marked important, and notifications like commits on pull requests will skip the inbox entirely but won't be marked as read so that the next time someone comments on that pull request we'll see all the pushes unfurled in the thread.
+Notifications that are important to us, such as review requests, mentions, and comments on issues we are involved in, will be flagged as important.
+Notifications that are the result of us being subscribed to a repository will still end up in the inbox but not marked important.
+Notifications like commits on pull requests will skip the inbox entirely but won't be marked as read so that the next time a comment is posted to that pull request we'll see all the pushes unfurled in the thread.

 The filters use a set of `CC` email addresses that GitHub defines [here](https://docs.github.com/en/free-pro-team@latest/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#filtering-email-notifications).